geops/website/content/solution/transit-data-hub/index.en.md

 slug: transit-data-hub
 color: "#549413"
-contactSubtitle: The list of possible applications only contains examples of the numerous possibilities that are available with the data turntable.
-Talk to us and we are sure that we can also meet your requirements.
+contactSubtitle: The list of possible applications only contains examples of the numerous possibilities that are available with the transit data hub.
+Contact us and we are sure that we can also meet your requirements.
 weight: 10
 tags:
   - mobility